-- If a student is unable to attend studies in a semester or an academic year (two semesters) (Lectures, CAs and end semester examination) due to prolonged illness, the relevant academic year could be deferred with the approval of the Senate.
-The student is required to submit a written request along with a medical certificate/s received from a Consultant, Doctor with a MBBS degree with the authentication and the recommendation for medical leave by the university medical officer or medical certificate from medical officer in the University Medical Centre or medical certificate acceptable to the Senate through the Head of the Department to the Dean of the Faculty.
-If a semester or an academic year is deferred the student is required to attend lectures at the relevant semester/s of the next academic year (e.g.: If a student get the deferment of year II semester I or II or both, he/she is supposed to do studies at the next relevant academic year with the coming batch of students). - If a student is granted a deferment for an examination on medical ground, the relevant chance would be given at the next relevant examination (e.g. If a student is granted a deferment for repeat 2nd attempt examination for a course unit, the same chance will be given in the next relevant examination). - When a student has not completed the CA component and has been granted a deferment only for the relevant end semester examination on medical ground, the CA marks already obtained during the Semester will be taken into account at the next relevant examination.
+- If a student is unable to attend studies in a semester or an academic year (two semesters) (lectures, CAs and end semester examination) due to prolonged illness, the relevant academic year could be deferred with the approval of the Senate.
+The student is required to submit a written request along with a medical certificate/s received from a Consultant, Doctor with an MBBS degree with the authentication and the recommendation for medical leave by the University Medical Officer or medical certificate from medical officer in the University Medical Centre or medical certificate acceptable to the Senate through the Head of the Department to the Dean of the Faculty.
+If a semester or an academic year is deferred, the student is required to attend lectures at the relevant semester/s of the next academic year (e.g. If a student gets the deferment of Year II semester I or II or both, he/she is supposed to do studies in the next relevant academic year with the next batch of students). - If a student is granted a deferment for an examination on medical grounds, the relevant chance would be given at the next relevant examination, and no other special chances for an examination would be allowed. (e.g. If an Year II Semester II paper is missed on medical grounds, the relevant student can sit that paper in the Year II Semester II of the subsequent batch) - When a student has completed the CA component and has been granted a deferment only for the relevant end semester examination on medical grounds, the CA marks already obtained by the student during the semester will be taken into account at the next relevant examination.
 Thereby, such a student is given the opportunity to obtain grades in a manner similar to that which applies to any student who sits the end semester examination as a first attempt.
-However, when a student has not completed the CA component and has not obtained the minimum pass marks for the CA component during the semester, will result in the student being awarded the grade of C- or below.
+However, when such a student has not completed the CA component and has not obtained the minimum pass marks for the CA component during the semester, this will result in the student being awarded the grade of C- or below at the subsequent examination.